emarekica/seminarski-algebra/README.md

 ## Try it

-Try it by opening in two different windows/tabs.
+Open the chat in two or more different windows/tabs.

 [GitHub Pages](https://github.com/emarekica/seminarski-algebra/settings/pages)